 Referrals can be made by letter, with summary of history and relevant reports.

 Hereditary diseases are often rare and affected families require specialist advice and services.
 We offer urgent and routine consultations, as well as longer term follow-up.
-Consultant geneticists and genetic counsellors work with a variety of medical specialties to provide joint clinics and seamless specialist services where possible.
+Our team work with a variety of medical specialties to provide joint clinics and seamless specialist services where possible.

 Who to refer

-Individuals who have a personal or a strong family history of cancer, especially when the diagnosis is under age 50, bilateral, or includes rare clusters (breast/ovarian; colorectal/ovarian/uterine/GI).
+- individuals who have a personal or a strong family history of cancer, especially when the diagnosis is under age 50, bilateral, or includes rare combinations (breast/ovarian; colorectal/ovarian/uterine/GI).

 When to refer

 - consider referral to a regional genetics clinic at the time of diagnosis and at relevant times thereafter